-If a placement is terminated by the agency following a student whose behaviour is deemed unprofessional, unethical, malicious or dangerous by the organisation - and if this assessment is upheld by the Liaison and Course Coordinator following a discussion with the student and agency - an alternative placement will not be provided in the current semester.
+If a placement is terminated by the agency following a student whose behaviour is deemed unprofessional, unethical, malicious or dangerous by the organisation - and if this assessment is upheld by the liaison, practice education manager and course coordinator following a discussion with the student and agency - an alternative placement will not be provided in the current semester.
 The student will need to recommence placement (with no hours credited) in the following semester, having re-enrolled in the relevant placement course.
 The placement will be at a different agency.
 A failing grade will be recorded.

-Prior to repeating the placement, it is required that the student meet with the Course Coordinator to review progress and to establish a plan for preparing for a future placement.
-A remedial Action Plan will be instigated by the Course Coordinator to assist the student to meet placement requirements.
+Prior to repeating the placement, it is required that the student meet with the course coordinator to review progress and to establish a plan for preparing for a future placement.
+A remedial action plan will be instigated by the course coordinator to assist the student to meet placement requirements.

-If a placement is terminated due to circumstances beyond the student's control the Practice Education Team will endeavour to identify an alternative placement in the same semester.
+If a placement is terminated due to circumstances beyond the student's control, the PET will endeavour to identify an alternative placement in the same semester.
 In such an event, the student will be able to credit existing hours toward the hours spent at the new agency.

-NB - depending on when in the semester the termination occurs it may not be possible to locate an alternative agency.
+Note - depending on when in the semester the termination occurs it may not be possible to locate an alternative agency.
 For example, if the placement is terminated in the last few weeks, it may not be possible to re-place the student.
 In that case the student will need to complete their remaining hours in the following semester.
 It is recognised that this is sub-optimal, and every effort will be made to locate a viable alternative.